StreetScienceCommunity/DNAnalyzer/CONTRIBUTING.md

 6. Submit a pull request from that branch to the master repository
 7. If you receive feedback, make changes in your local clone and push them to your branch on GitHub: the pull request will update automatically
-8. Pull requests will be merged by the training team members after at least one other person has reviewed the Pull request and approved it.
+8. Pull requests will be merged by the street science community after at least one person has reviewed and approved the pull request.

 ## What can I do to help the project?

 In issues, you will find lists of issues to fix and features to implement.
 Feel free to work on them!
-You can check our [roadmap](../../issues/1) for upcomming tasks.
+You can check our [roadmap](../../issues/1) for upcoming tasks.
 And feel free to contact us with new ideas at any time via the [an issue](issues/new) or E-mail.

 ## More specific questions and answers